What is a Smoke Vent AOV (Automatic Opening Vent)?

 Are AOV windows required by UK building regulations?

-The UK building regulations also states that a smoke vent window must meet the relevant product standards and in order to comply with building regulations AOV windows must be compliant and certified to EN12101-2.
+The UK building regulations also states that a smoke vent AOV window must meet the relevant product standards and in order to comply with building regulations must be compliant and certified to EN12101-2.
 As members of the Smoke Control Association, Teal Products can help advise on regulatory requirements.

 Where should automatic opening vents be installed in residential buildings?

-The position of automatic opening vents or AOV vents in residential buildings depends on the building layout and smoke ventilation strategy.
+The position of Automatic Opening Vents in residential buildings depends on the building layout and fire strategy.
 Final positions are informed based on these and in accordance with the relevant British Standards and design guides.

 Do smoke shaft dampers comply with BS EN 12101 and Approved Document B?

-How does an automatic opening vent (AOV) work during a fire?
+How does an Automatic Opening Vent help evacuation during a fire?

-Automatic opening vents are connected to smoke control panels which detect a fire and in turn trigger the opening (or closing) of the relevant smoke vents which it controls.
-The AOV control panels provide the power to operate the vents – normally 24v DC with battery backup in case of mains power failure.
+Automatic opening vents are connected to smoke control panels which detect a fire and in turn trigger the opening of vents (or closing) which it controls.
+The smoke control panels provide the power to operate the vents – normally 24v DC with battery backup in case of mains power failure – ensuring evacuation of smoke and safe exit by occupants even in the event of power failure.

 What size or free area is required for an AOV smoke vent system?

-The free are required for an AOV smoke ventilation system, and the vents that help to make up that system, depends on the building design and smoke ventilation strategy.
-The vent free areas for natural smoke ventilation are set out in approved document B – commonly 1m2 (roof) and 1.5m2 (façade)
+The free area required for a smoke ventilation system, and more specifically the smoke vent AOV that helps to make up that system, depends on the building design and smoke ventilation strategy.
+The vent free areas for natural smoke ventilation are set out in approved document B – commonly 1m2 (roof) and 1.5m2 (façade) geometric free area.

 It is important that the system design, vent free areas required, and the way actual vent free areas are calculated and declared are all verified with reference to and in accordance with the relevant standards and regulations.

-Can AOV windows also be used for day-to-day natural ventilation?
+Can AOV windows in stairwells also be used for day-to-day natural ventilation?

 It may be possible to use AOV windows for day to day ventilation as well as smoke ventilation, however it is important to consider building safety – as these vents can often create large openings at high level, and ensure the vents are suitable for dual purpose with a reliability rating that allows regular ventilation use.

-How quickly can AOV smoke vents be delivered and installed?
+How quickly can a Smoke Vent AOV be delivered and installed?

 Can Teal Products help with selection and compliance?